dinhsang1999/internship-finaltask-fundus_descriptor/README.md

 ```bash
 bash download_data.sh
 ```
-*Note:* Don't worry about geting error because the code downloading data from label_studio was not work.
+*Note:* Don't be worried if you receive an error since the code for downloading data from label studio did not function.
-I changed data path from file config, it will be work if you get clone from the sever.
+I updated the data path in the file configuration; it should work if you obtain a clone from the server.
 ***
 ## *<p style='color:cyan'>Edit training configuration in file config/config.json.</p>*
 ***